Small Group Learning

 Efficiently Organized Material

 I teach students how to do what I do.
 I have made a conscious decision to not replicate my own training.
-I am well-trained, but I think my own training could have been more efficient and better organized.
+I am well-trained, but I believe my own training could have been more efficient and better organized.
 I teach people where to put their hands (assessment skills), what to do when they get there (treatment skills) and when to quit (signs of release) first.
-Then we plug all of that into the anatomy, physiology, pathology, psycho social and other details.
+Then we plug all of that into the anatomy, physiology, pathology, psycho-social and other details.
 The order in which the material is presented and the foundation upon which it builds really matters.

 The Midwifery Model of Care Perspective